 [This is the the first in a series of posts about learning objectives.
 We’ve now compiled all the posts into a single downloadable guide to writing learning objectives if you want to check that out.]

-If you’re new to the learning and training worlds, you may not yet know what a learning objective is.
+If you’re new to the learning and training world, you may not yet know what a learning objective is.

 You should create your learning objectives before creating your training content.
 Use the information you gathered during the Training Needs Assessment and the Analysis (or first) phase of the ADDIE instructional design process to create your objectives.